Chronic Venous Insufficiency; Assessment and Treatment

 Many people who land on this page want to know one thing: “Why do my legs feel heavy, swollen, or uncomfortable — and is it something serious?”
 Chronic venous insufficiency (CVI) is a common cause of these symptoms.
 It happens when the valves in the leg veins do not work as well as they should, allowing blood to pool in the lower legs.
-This page explains CVI in clear, simple terms and describes how it is assessed in a clinical setting.
+CVI is a long‑term condition that requires careful assessment to identify the underlying cause and plan effective, minimally invasive treatment.

 CVI and varicose veins are related, but they are not exactly the same.
 Varicose veins are visible surface veins that have become enlarged.
 CVI is the underlying problem that causes blood to flow the wrong way inside the veins.
 Some people have CVI without visible varicose veins, while others have varicose veins as part of CVI.
 Both conditions can be assessed with a clinical examination and a duplex ultrasound scan, which shows how the veins are working.